Slim's America Movil still analyzing telecom asset sale

-* Qtrly increase in net interest income of $931 thousand from same period in 2016

-MEXICO CITY, Sept 29 Mexican telecommunications company America Movil, controlled by tycoon Carlos Slim, said on Monday it is still analyzing an asset sale it has vowed to undertake to reduce its market share and comply with new rules aimed at driving competition in the sector.
+MEXICO CITY Mexican telecommunications company America Movil, controlled by tycoon Carlos Slim, said on Monday it is still analyzing an asset sale it has vowed to undertake to reduce its market share and comply with new rules aimed at driving competition in the sector.

 In July, America Movil surprised the market by announcing it would sell a chunk of its Mexican assets to reduce in size below a 50 percent local market share and avoid tough new regulations as part of a telecoms reform.